Posts Tagged ‘Pop Culture Alternate History’

 Epilogue: August 25th: 2003

 Driving in his car, Franklin long forgot about how the world was supposed to end a few years back.
 He still felt like most of this planet wasn’t worth a damn, but that was only when he took time to think about it.
-A few years back, he was actually planning to follow in the footsteps of those kids in Colorado, but then someone called him about a job.
-This was before he graduated, but someone recommended him to the local nursing home.
-Bernice and her husband were in there now, and he always got along with them.
-Now that he was out of school, he was working at the home full time, and he kind of liked it.
+A few years back, he was actually planning to follow in the footsteps of those kids in Colorado, but someone called him about a job.
+Before he graduated, someone recommended him to the local nursing home.
+Bernice and her husband lived there now, and he always got along with them.
+Now that he was out of school, he was working at their full time, and he kind of liked it.
 He was still living at home, but his dad stopped drinking, and his mom wasn’t on his case as much now that he was bringing in some income.

 Hearing this amazing news, Franklin felt a tingling sensation in his hands while they gripped the steering wheel.
 He had to pull over to the side of the road as he began hyperventilating.
 Hearing this news, he could never have imagined, never in his wildest dreams, that something this awesomely gruesome could occur in his own backyard.
 He knew right then and there this was about to become his new obsession.